civican/legisinfo/42-1/bills/S-240/bill_text.md

   **(1)** Everyone commits an offence who

-    obtains an organ or tissue to be transplanted into their body or into the body of another person, knowing that the person from whom it was removed did not give informed consent to the removal, or being reckless as to whether or not that person gave informed consent;
+    obtains an organ to be transplanted into their body or into the body of another person, knowing that the person from whom it was removed did not give informed consent to the removal, or being reckless as to whether or not that person gave informed consent;

-    carries out, participates in or facilitates the removal of an organ or tissue from the body of another person, knowing that the person from whom it was removed did not give informed consent to the removal, or being reckless as to whether or not that person gave informed consent; or
+    carries out, participates in or facilitates the removal of an organ from the body of another person, knowing that the person from whom it was removed did not give informed consent to the removal, or being reckless as to whether or not that person gave informed consent; or

-    acts on behalf of, at the direction of or in association with a person who removes an organ or tissue from the body of another person, knowing that the person from whom it was removed did not give informed consent to the removal, or being reckless as to whether or not that person gave informed consent.
+    acts on behalf of, at the direction of or in association with a person who removes an organ from the body of another person, knowing that the person from whom it was removed did not give informed consent to the removal, or being reckless as to whether or not that person gave informed consent.

+  **(2)** For the purpose of this section, **informed consent** means consent that is given by a person capable of making decisions with respect to health matters and with knowledge and understanding of all material facts, including the nature of the organ removal procedure, the risks involved and the potential side effects.

-  **(2)** Everyone commits an offence who obtains or participates in or facilitates the obtaining of an organ or tissue from the body of another person for the purposes of having that organ or tissue transplanted into their body or the body of another person, knowing that it was obtained for consideration or being reckless as to whether or not it was obtained for consideration.
+  **(3)** Everyone commits an offence who obtains or participates in or facilitates the obtaining of an organ from the body of another person for the purposes of having that organ transplanted into their body or the body of another person, knowing that it was obtained for consideration or being reckless as to whether or not it was obtained for consideration.

-  **(3)** Everyone who commits an offence under subsection (1) or (2) is guilty of an indictable offence and liable to imprisonment for life.
+  **(4)** Everyone who commits an offence under subsection (1) or (3) is guilty of an indictable offence and liable to imprisonment for a term of not more than 14 years.

-> **Explanatory Note**:
-> New.
+### Section 240.2

+A medical practitioner as defined in section 241.1 who treats a person in relation to an organ transplant must, as soon as reasonably practicable, report to the authority designated by order of the Governor in Council for that purpose the name of that person, if known, and the fact that the person has received an organ transplant.

 ## `Immigration and Refugee Protection Act`